ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

         </dependency>
 ```

-4. Expose our needed prometheus endpoint in the application.properties file
+4. Expose our needed Prometheus endpoint in the application.properties file
 ```
 management.endpoints.web.exposure.include=prometheus
 management.endpoint.health.show-details=always
 management.metrics.tags.application= MonitoringSpringDemoProject
 ```

-5. After this we can run the application and browse to localhost:8080/actuator, where we can see all the available endpoints.
-The one we need and will use to monitor this application, is /actuator/prometheus.
+5. After this we can run the application and browse to `localhost:8080/actuator`, where we can see all the available endpoints.
+The one we need and will use to monitor this application, is `localhost:8080/actuator/prometheus`.

 <div style="text-align: center;">
   <img alt="Prometheus endpoint actuator" src="/img/2020-10-31-monitoring-spring-prometheus-grafana/prometheus-endpoint.PNG" width="auto" height="auto" target="_blank" class="image fit">